jamestiotio/dbsys/project/lab3.md

 for eviction, you will have to find a way to evict an alternative page.
 In the case where all pages in the buffer pool are dirty, you should throw a <tt>DbException</tt>.
 If your eviction policy evicts a clean page, be mindful of any locks transactions may already hold to the evicted page and handle them appropriately in your implementation.

-***
+---

 **Exercise 3.**

 Implement the necessary logic for page eviction without evicting dirty pages in the <tt>evictPage</tt> method in <tt>BufferPool</tt>.

-***
+---

 ### 2.7.
 Transactions

 In SimpleDB, a `TransactionId` object is created at the beginning of each query.
 This object is passed to each of the operators involved in the query.
 When the query is complete, the `BufferPool` method `transactionComplete` is called.

-Calling this method either *commits* or *aborts*  the transaction, specified by the parameter flag `commit`.
+Calling this method either _commits_ or _aborts_ the transaction, specified by the parameter flag `commit`.
 At any point during its execution, an operator may throw a `TransactionAbortedException` exception, which indicates an internal error or deadlock has occurred.
 The test cases we have provided you with create the appropriate `TransactionId` objects, pass them to your operators in the appropriate way, and invoke `transactionComplete` when a query is finished.
 We have also implemented `TransactionId`.

-***
+---

 **Exercise 4.**

 Implement the `transactionComplete()` method in `BufferPool`.
 Note that there are two versions of transactionComplete, one which accepts an additional boolean **commit** argument, and one which does not.
 The version without the additional argument should always commit and so can simply be implemented by calling `transactionComplete(tid, true)`.

 When you commit, you should flush dirty pages associated to the transaction to disk.
 When you abort, you should revert